uesteibar/errol/README.md

 ## Roadmap

 - [x] Allow to retry messages from `pipe_error` middleware.
 This would enable users to handle retries and requeuing to dead letter exchange.
+- [ ] Allow to reject messages from any middleware.
+- [ ] Handle RabbitMQ outages, following the great explanation in the [amqp hex documentation](https://hexdocs.pm/amqp/readme.html#stable-rabbitmq-connection).
 - [ ] Allow to specify number of workers per consumer.
 [Poolboy](https://github.com/devinus/poolboy) would come handy here.
-- [ ] Handle RabbitMQ outages, following the great explanation in the [amqp hex documentation](https://hexdocs.pm/amqp/readme.html#stable-rabbitmq-connection).
 - [ ] Publish messages.
-- [ ] Add a middleware to ensure duplicated messages are not consumed more than once.

 ## Contributing